phdenzel/phdenzel.github.io/_posts/2021-12-08-arch-and-xmonad.md

 full control over everything, and it teaches us about the inner workings of the Linux system.

-In the following, I describe how I set up Arch on my machines, command for command.
-I have made an even more detailed guide which additionally explains how to encrypt your entire disk, including root, boot, and swap partitions, and follows different file system choices.
+In the following section, I describe how I set up Arch on my machines, step by step, command after command.
+For the most parts, I tried to stick to the command-line and avoid opening a text-editor, but if shell scripting confuses you and you prefer working in vim (or another text-editor of your choice), skip the `echo >> ` and `sed -i` commands and simply open the file instead.

 <a id="org4a07270"></a>